Some contents or functionalities here are not available due to your cookie preferences!

 #CritterCorner – Given that 26 September was World Cassowary Day, we wanted to shine the spotlight on our beloved Rainforest Gardener – the Southern Cassowary (Casuarius casuarius johnsonii).

-Adult Southern Cassowaries are typically between 1.5-1.8 meters tall, coming second to Emus.
+Adult Southern Cassowaries are typically between 1.5-1.8 meters tall, coming in behind Emus & Ostriches in the tallest birds category.
 The adult females are larger than males, weighing up to 70 kilograms (males rarely exceed 50 kilograms).

 While the Southern Cassowary (Casuarius Casuarius) can be found in New Guinea, one subspecies lives in Far North Queensland, Australia (Casuarius casuarius johnsonii).
 This subspecies is listed as Endangered under the Environment Protection and Biodiversity Conservation Act 1999.